bootstrap-vue-next/bootstrap-vue-next/CONTRIBUTING.md

 pnpm install
 pnpm dev
 ```

-**Only pnpm is allowed**, attempting to run any other package manager tool will cause a warning error.
-View pnpm installation at <https://pnpm.io/installation>

 Finally, after you have made sufficient changes and you are ready to publish your changes to the main repository, you will: